jtlapp/kysely-mapper/README.md

   .returnCount({ email: 'js2@abc.def' });
 ```

 However, if we want to return the auto-incremented ID on insertion, we have to configure `TableMapper` to tell it which columns to return.
-Since the ID is the table's primary key, we can simply set the primary key, and `TableMapper` will return the column by default:
+Since the ID is the table's primary key, we can simply assign this primary key, and `TableMapper` will return the column by default:

 ```ts
 const table = new TableMapper(db, 'users', { keyColumns: ['id'] });